mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 [Digital Ocean Spaces] or [Google Cloud Buckets] that can be used in place.
 Some are compatible with the S3 API and thus can be used with the instructions above while others require a different way to sync the changes.
-For example, if you have a static file server some where you can use `rsync` in place of most `s3cmd` with the relevant flags set.
+For example, if you have a static file server somewhere you can use `rsync` in place of most `s3cmd` with the relevant flags set.

 [Digital Ocean Spaces]: https://m.do.co/c/8fba3fc95fef